-It's strongly recommended that your child is in the country for results day, so avoid booking any holidays around that week in August.
+It's strongly recommended that your child is in the country for results day, so avoid booking any holidays around that time.
 This way, should they need to speak to someone about their results or options on the day, they can do so.
-You might want to be around, too!